 Gate Level modeling

-We can design a logic circuit using basic logic gates.
+We can design a logic circuit using basic logic gates with Gate level modeling.
 Verilog supports coding circuits using basic logic gates as predefined primitives.
 These primitives are instantiated like modules except that they are predefined in Verilog and do not need a module definition.

 Logic Circuit of the AND gate

 The AND gate is a primary logic gate where the output is equal to the product of its inputs.
 The output of this gate is high only if both the inputs are high else the output is low.
 Here’s the logical representation of the AND gate.

 Verilog code for AND gate using gate-level modeling